IIIT-Sricity-FSD-2024-2028/5_CareerNest/README.md

 ##  Planned Features by Actor

-### Student
+### Candidate

-Students are the primary beneficiaries of the placement process and interact with the system to discover opportunities and track progress.
+Candidates are the primary beneficiaries of the placement process and interact with the system to discover opportunities and track progress.

 **Planned Features:**
 - View approved job and internship opportunities